aui-framework/aui/docs/MANUAL.md

 In AUI, layout building consists of layout managers.
 Layout manager determines position and size of container's children views.
 A container is a view that consists of other views, called children.
 In general layout manager does not allow going beyond the border of the container.
-A container can be child of a container.
+A container can be child of a container i.e., nesting is allowed.

 ### Horizontal layout

 ![Horizontal layout](imgs/horizontal.jpg)

-Horizontal layout manager places views in a row, fitting their height to the container's height i.e., nesting is allowed.
+Horizontal layout manager places views in a row, fitting their height to the container's height.
+Horizontal layout expands last view in a row to match the right side of the container.

 Example: